Research Projects Page

 Impact of an Integrated Specialty Pharmacy Model on Patient Access to Dalfampridine

 This study compared patient access to dalfampridine before versus after Vanderbilt Specialty Pharmacy obtained access to dispense the drug.
-Findings highlight how integrated specialty pharmacists can provide effective medication monitoring, counseling, and access when limited distribution networks are removed.
+Findings highlight that VSP can help more patients start treatment and start faster when limited distribution networks are removed.

 Transitions of Care: A Focus on Specialty Medication Challenges and Specialty Pharmacist Opportunities